-Case 3 is an example in which the sponsor made the decision to implement procedures for intense ECG evaluation in the FIH study and to analyze the data early in the development process, even though there was no expectation of ECG effects at the predicted therapeutic exposure or at the exposures anticipated with the highest dose in SAD or MAD.
+Case study 3 - Clinical QTc Prolongation signal despite clean non-clinical assays Case 3 is an example in which the sponsor made the decision to implement procedures for intense ECG evaluation in the FIH study and to analyze the data early in the development process, even though there was no expectation of ECG effects at predicted therapeutic exposure or at the exposures anticipated with the highest dose in SAD or MAD.

-Cardiovascular evaluations following single dose administrations of compound 3 in cynomolgus monkeys identified hemodynamic effects (decreased heart rate and increased blood pressure parameters) and ECG-related changes (increased interval durations and changes in waveform morphology).
-Decreases in heart rates were observed at doses \geq 30 mg/kg, with changes at $\geq 60 \text{ mg/kg}$ considered to be drug related because of the magnitude of the effect.
+Cardiovascular evaluations following single dose administrations of Compound 3 in cynomolgus monkeys identified hemodynamic effects (decreased heart rate and increased blood pressure parameters) and ECG-related changes (increased interval durations and changes in waveform morphology).
+Decreases in heart rates were observed at doses \geq 30 mg/kg, with changes at \geq 60 mg/kg considered drug-related due to the magnitude of effect.
 Compensatory increases in ECG interval durations (PR, QRS, RR, and QT) were associated with decreases in heart rate and at doses up to 30 mg/kg, the magnitude of these changes was considered to be an expected physiological response.
-At doses above 60 mg/kg, the prolongation of the QT interval corrected with the Bazett formula (QTcB) was seen.
-As QTcB is known to underestimate the QTc effect when a drug reduces the heart rate, this can be seen as a conservative evaluation, and with correction methods that better correct for underlying heart-rate changes (eg, QTcF and van de Waters) the effect would have been larger.2 At 300 mg/kg, increases in PR and QRS interval duration exceeded the expected physiological response to decreased heart rate, and the mean QTcB was increased by approximately 60 msec relative to control.
-The exposure at which adverse CV findings were observed in monkeys were \geq 39-fold and ≥ 19 -fold above C{max} and the area under curve (AUC), respectively, of the projected efficacious human exposure.
-These effects could not be readily explained by effects of either compound 3 or its primary metabolite on potassium (hERG, hKir2.1, hKv4.3/KChiP2.2, and hKvLQT1/hminK), calcium (hCav1.2), or sodium (hNav1.5) channels.
-Comparison of the IC50 values (ie, >100 μ M for all channels and >300 μ M for compound 3 in the hERG patch-clamp assay) with C{max} values at the 300 mg/kg dose in monkeys (approximately 48 μM or 13700 ng/mL) showed that adverse CV findings were noted well below the IC50 values.
+At doses above 60 mg/kg, prolongation of the QT interval corrected with the Bazett formula (QTcB), was seen.
+Since QTcB is known to underestimate the QTc effect when a drug reduces the heart rate, this can be seen as a conservative evaluation and with correction methods that better correct for underlying heart rate changes (e.g., QTcF and van de Waters), the effect would have been larger2.
+At 300 mg/kg, increases in PR and QRS interval duration exceeded the expected physiological response to decreased heart rate, and mean QTcB was increased approximately 60 msec relative to control.
+The exposure at which adverse CV findings were observed in monkeys were \geq 39-fold and \geq 19-fold above C{max} and AUC, respectively, of the projected efficacious human exposure.
+These effects could not be readily explained by effects of either Compound 3 or its primary metabolite on potassium (hERG, hKir2.1, hKv4.3/KChiP2.2, and hKvLQT1/hminK), calcium (hCav1.2), or sodium (hNav1.5) channels.
+Comparison of the IC50 values (i.e., >100 μ M for all channels and >300 μ M for Compound 3 in the hERG Patch Clamp assay) with C{max} values at the 300 mg/kg dose in monkeys (approximately 48 μ M or 13,700 ng/mL) showed that adverse CV findings were noted well below the IC50 values.

 Concentration-QTc analysis was performed on data from a double-blind, placebo-controlled FIH SAD study in healthy adult subjects.
-Twelve-lead ECGs were extracted from one time point prior to dosing and 0.25, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 6, 8, 10, 12, 14, and 24 hours postdose on days -1 and 1.
+12-lead ECGs were extracted from one time point prior to dosing and 0.25, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 6, 8, 10, 12, 14, and 24 hours post-dose on Day -1 and 1.